esplito/coding-notes/epicreact/react-advanced-hooks/notes.md

 > -   **useLayoutEffect:**  If you need to mutate the DOM and/or  **do need**  to perform measurements
 >-   **useEffect:**  If you don't need to interact with the DOM at all or your DOM changes are unobservable (seriously, most of the time you should use this).

 In the example exercise.
 If you switch `useEffect` to `useLayoutEffect` in the `SloooowSibling`-component the interactivity will become janky again.
-My guess is that this is because the browser will have to wait for th
+My guess is that this is because the browser will have to wait for this slow component before it paints the content.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY4OTg0NTE0LC01NDY1ODc2MTMsLTE3ND
+eyJoaXN0b3J5IjpbNDMxNjczNTIxLC01NDY1ODc2MTMsLTE3ND
 Q1NzY4MDYsLTc3ODMzMDI2NCwtODUxODYzODM5LDIxMzQxMzIw
 MywtNzI2NTYxMjQzLDY1MDQ1Mjc1MSwyMjI3ODQ4NTMsMTQ3NT
 g1MjYxLC0zNTQwODQyNTIsMTgxNjA0NTA1Miw1NjIzMDE3MTUs